PierAlbertoPierini/ChildCareManagementSystem/README.md

 <details>
 <summary>Installation and Usage</summary>
-Clone the repository: git clone https://github.com/PierAlbertoPierini/ChildCareManagementSystem.git Navigate to the project directory: cd child-care-management-system Follow the installation instructions for each of the underlying technologies in their respective documentation.
+Within each section of "No-code Techs," follow the installation instructions for the underlying technologies.
-Customize the system to fit your child care center's specific requirements by configuring the database schemas, workflows, and UI components.
-Run the application and start managing your child care center efficiently.
+Customize the system to meet your child care center’s specific needs by configuring the database schemas, workflows, and UI components and begin managing your child care center efficiently.
 </details>

 <details>
 <summary>Contributing</summary>